Low Variance Off-policy Evaluation with State-based Importance Sampling: State-based Importance Sampling

 \section{State-based Importance Sampling}

-State-based importance sampling (SIS) mitigates the above issue by constructing an estimator $\hat{G}_{SIS}$ that selectively drops the action probability ratios of selected states from the product to compute importance weight, such that 1) on expectation, the dropped term is equal to 1; 2) the dropped term does not covary with the estimator $\hat{G}_{SIS}$; and 3) the remaining action probability ratios have a low upper bound.
-The theory behind this is outlined below.
+State-based importance sampling (SIS) mitigates the above issue by constructing an estimator $\hat{G}_{SIS}$ that selectively drops the action probability ratios of a select state set $\mathcal{S}^A \subset \mathcal{S}$ from the product to compute the importance weight.
+If the dropped term is equal to 1 and does not covary with the estimator $\hat{G}_{SIS}$, this yields lower-variance estimates.
+In this section, we demonstrate the state-based formalism for ordinary importance sampling while Sec.~\ref{sec: variants} shows how to apply the state-based formalism for other estimators with lower variance and mean squared error.
+We extend ordinary importance sampling here for its simplicity and the fact that its variance is more significantly reduced (i.e. by reducing the exponent).

 Let $\mathcal{S}^A \subset \mathcal{S}$ and $\mathcal{S}^B = \mathcal{S} \setminus \mathcal{S}^A$ its complement.
 Let $G = \sum_{t=1}^{H} r_t$.
 Also for any given trajectory $\tau = \{s_1,a_1,\dots,s_H,a_H\}$ taken by a policy $\pi_b$ on an MDP $\mathcal{M}$, let